awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 # Working with Amazon Elasticsearch Service Index Snapshots<a name="es-managedomains-snapshots"></a>

-Snapshots are backups of a cluster's indices and state\.
+Snapshots are backups of a cluster's indices and *state*\.
 State includes cluster settings, node information, index settings, and shard allocation\.

-Snapshots provide a convenient way to migrate data between Amazon Elasticsearch Service domains and recover from failure\.
-The service supports restoring from snapshots taken on both Amazon ES domains and self\-managed Elasticsearch clusters\.
+On Amazon Elasticsearch Service, snapshots come in two forms: automated and manual\.
++ Automated snapshots are *only* for cluster recovery\.
+You can use them to [restore your domain](#es-managedomains-snapshot-restore) in the event of [red cluster status](aes-handling-errors.md#aes-handling-errors-red-cluster-status) or other data loss\.
+Amazon ES stores automated snapshots in a preconfigured Amazon S3 bucket at no additional charge\.
++ Manual snapshots are for cluster recovery *or* moving data from one cluster to another\.
+As the name suggests, you have to initiate manual snapshots\.
+These snapshots are stored in your own Amazon S3 bucket, and standard S3 charges apply\.
+If you have a snapshot from a self\-managed Elasticsearch cluster, you can even use that snapshot to migrate to an Amazon ES domain\.

+All Amazon ES domains take automated snapshots, but frequency differs:
 + For domains running Elasticsearch 5\.3 and later, Amazon ES takes hourly automated snapshots and retains up to 336 of them for 14 days\.
 + For domains running Elasticsearch 5\.1 and earlier, Amazon ES takes daily automated snapshots \(during the hour you specify\) and retains up to 14 of them for 30 days\.

-In both cases, the service stores the snapshots in a preconfigured Amazon S3 bucket at no additional charge\.
-You can use these automated snapshots to restore domains\.

-If the cluster enters red status and you don't correct the problem within two weeks, you can permanently lose your cluster's data\.
+If your cluster enters red status, Amazon ES stops taking automated snapshots\.
+If you don't correct the problem within two weeks, you can permanently lose your cluster's data\.
 For troubleshooting steps, see [Red Cluster Status](aes-handling-errors.md#aes-handling-errors-red-cluster-status)\.

-You can't use automated snapshots to migrate to new domains\.
-Automated snapshots are read\-only from within a given domain\.
-For migrations, you must use manual snapshots stored in your own repository \(an S3 bucket\)\.
-Standard S3 charges apply to manual snapshots\.

 **Tip**
 Many users find tools like Curator convenient for index and snapshot management\.
 Use [pip](https://pip.pypa.io/en/stable/installing/) to install Curator: